chaos-polymtl/lethe/doc/source/examples/dem/bouncing-particle/bouncing-particle.rst

 Description of the Case
 -------------------------

 This simulation consists of a single particle bouncing on a flat plane.
-The particle is inserted at rest at a specific position and accelerate due to the action of gravity.
-Upon reaching the outer limit of the domain, the particle-wall contact stops the particles form leaving the triangulation.
+The particle is inserted at rest at a specific position and accelerates due to the action of gravity.
+Upon reaching the outer limit of the domain, the particle-wall contact stops the particles from leaving the triangulation.
 Depending on the values of spring constant and restitution coefficient used, the particle loses kinetic energy, thus the height of the next bounce decreases until the particle comes to a complete stop.

 ---------------
 Parameter File